KhushiJukanti/Authentication/readme.md

 - Authentication Middleware: `authMiddleware`

-    - Middleware to verify JWT token and ensure proper authorization for protected routes.
-Checks if the user is logged in, active, and has the proper role ('admin').
+    - Middleware to verify JWT token and ensure proper authorization for protected routes. for users.

 ## Dependencies
 - express